 Helpful Equipment

-To make this easy recipe, you’ll want to gather the following utensils:
+To make this recipe, the following pieces of equipment are needed:

 - Tongs or another stirring utensil